 When I asked for the bill, I only had to pay for the Hamburger.
 I was told, that the tea was on the house.
 I do not know, what it depended on.
 Maybe they recognized me.
 I gave a tip as usual and was trying to find a mall, like I am used to in Sweden – where all shops are under one roof.
 I only found the one, I had been before, the one called “The sweets craft men”.
 I was going around there, buying a little sweet as a dessert and also found postcards with views.
 After a while I was tired by this little mall and walking to the bus.
 The rain was still heavy, though I used my raincoat.
 I walked for a while to come to a place where I was sure, the collectivo for the Central station was going.

 I was back at the bus station around 6pm, still 6 hours to wait.
 Getting late I bought a kind of muffin and cup of tea, to get warm again.
 It was much warmer in the restaurant, even it was open to the hall.
-She was sitting there with her granddaughter and I made company at the same table, because all tables were occupied by one or two persons.
+A woman was sitting there with her granddaughter and I made company at the same table, because all tables were occupied by one or two persons.
 We had a talk and did help each other, though we could be there for a longer while.
 Her bus was already leaving 10:30pm, but she was sitting there longer than me.
 She bought another bottle of water, though she could stay there with the girl.
 Once I asked at the luggage desk for my bags to take out warm underwear and was afterwards to the bathroom and dressed in it as well.
 Unfortunately I forgot to take out hat, gloves and scarf.

 I picked up my bags some minutes after 11pm and had to pay 252 MXN (18 hours).
 That sounds too much, but they have an electronic system, though it is right.
 I entered the bus soon afterwards.
 It was warmer on the bus than it had been at the bus station.
 Soon after the bus left the bus station I fell asleep.